Student Accessibility Services

 Section 504 of the Rehabilitation Act specifically says “a recipient may not impose upon handicapped students other rules, such as the prohibition of tape recorders in classrooms, … that have the effect of limiting the participation of handicapped students in the recipient’s education program or activity.”

 This also applies to new forms of audio recording technology such as the Livescribe Pen.
-Instructors may request that a student complete the Permission to Audio Recording Agreement form available through the DRC.
+Instructors may request that a student complete the Permission to Audio Recording Agreement form available through the Student Accessibility Services.

 Other accommodation guidelines

-1. Faculty are NOT required to provide accommodations without a letter from the DRC.
+- Faculty are NOT required to provide accommodations without a letter from the Student Accessibility Services.

-2. Because some disabilities may change over time and some accommodations may differ based on the class, students are required to have contact with the DRC each semester and will receive an updated letter of accommodation each semester.
+- Because some disabilities may change over time and some accommodations may differ based on the class, students are required to have contact with the Student Accessibility Services each semester and will receive an updated letter of accommodation each semester.

 Confidentially

 Faculty and staff are required to treat all disability information with the strictest confidentiality.
-The DRC will not routinely release confidential information without the student’s permission to do so.
+The Student Accessibility Services will not routinely release confidential information without the student’s permission to do so.

 ADA Syllabus Statement

-A copy of the ADA statement, which should be included on all course syllabi, can be found on the “Syllabus Statement” section of the Disability Resource Center website (OR HERE – LINK – Do we need to link it?).
-During the first scheduled class session, faculty are asked to make a general announcement regarding the availability of accommodations through the Disability Resource Center.
+A copy of the ADA statement, which should be included on all course syllabi, can be found below.
+During the first scheduled class session, faculty are asked to make a general announcement regarding the availability of accommodations through the Student Accessibility Services.

 Syllabus Statement